Turkey's opposition unsure on embracing pro-Kurdish party

 "Our goal is democracy, justice, freedom.
 Basically, we want to talk about principles," he told broadcaster Haberturk.

-"HDP support is extremely critical," he said, but added it could undermine backing elsewhere.
+"HDP support is extremely critical," he said, but added that it could undermine backing elsewhere.

-A senior figure in another alliance party said public HDP endorsement could cut IYI support by five percentage points and CHP by 2-3 percentage points.
+A senior figure in another alliance party said public HDP endorsement could cut IYI support by 5 percentage points and CHP by 2-3 percentage points.

 Some polls put the opposition alliance ahead of the ruling coalition of Erdogan's Islamist-rooted AKP and the nationalist MHP but they generally point to a tight race.
 The HDP has about 10% support nationwide.